Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Selenobrachys

-philippinus None A newly described species (Schmidt, 1999) that lives in the Philippines.
+philippinus None A very newly described species (Schmidt, 1999) that lives in the Phillipines.

 Selenocosmia arndsti New Guinea Black Femur Formerly a member of the Chilocosmia, but placed in this genus by Raven in 2000.
-A defensive/reclusive tarantula with rusty colored legs and opisthosoma, a mustard colored carapace, and black femurs.
+A defensive/reclusive tarantula with rusty colored legs and opisthosoma (similar to the coloring of the king baboon), a mustard colored carapace, and black femurs.

 Selenocosmia aruana, compta, crassipes, deliana None These terrestrials range from Sumatra to New Guinea to Australia.